March 1, 2021

-In the spring, as this pandemic unfolded, we provided biweekly updates to a blog that we posted on various aspects of COVID-19.
-Most of the information that we had previously published has not changed, but some of it has evolved.
-This update provides current information on two topics: testing and prevention/illness severity reduction.
+As this pandemic has unfolded, we have provided periodic updates to a blog on COVID-19 diagnosis and prevention/severity reduction.
+Most of the information that we have previously published has not changed, but some of it has evolved.
+This update provides current information.

 - Rapid Testing.
 This also uses nasal swab specimens, to determine if a patient has active infection and is contagious.
 It looks for proteins that the virus makes, and has the advantage of immediately available results, but has a slightly higher rate of false positives and false negatives.